foxglove/mcap/python/mcap-ros2-support/README.md

 # Python MCAP ROS2 support

 This package provides ROS2 support for the Python MCAP file format reader.
+It has no dependencies on ROS2 itself or a ROS2 environment, and can be used in any Python project.

 ## Installation